 You first transfer money by ACH onto the card.
 After the money appears on the card, you transfer the money to the savings account.
 The money then stays in the savings account, pretty much walled off from the card.
 If there’s no money on the card, using the card to buy stuff will get a decline even though you have money in the savings account.

 6% APY is applied to the first $5,000 in the savings account (0.1% for the portion above $5,000).
-You will need to transfer at least $500 by ACH onto the card every month in order to keep the 6% rate and waive a $5 monthly fee.
+You will need to have direct deposit to the card in order to keep the 6% rate.
 No problem, just schedule a monthly recurring ACH transfer from your bank account.

-After all said and done, taking into account the initial $5,000 plus the $500 per month deposit to waive the $5 monthly fee, you end up getting a 3.9% yield on an average balance of $7,800.
-That’s $300/year with the Mango card compared to less than $80/year if you leave your $5,000 and the $500/month in a regular “high yield” savings account that pays less than 1%.
+After all said and done, taking into account the initial $5,000 plus a $50 per month deposit and the $3 monthly fee, you end up getting a 4.6% yield on an average balance of $5,263.
+That’s $240/year with the Mango card compared to less than $50/year if you leave your $5,000 and the $50/month in a regular “high yield” savings account that pays less than 1%.

 Promo Rate Ending Soon?

 Is 6% APY a short-lived promo that will end soon?
 Of course every bank reserves the right to change the rate at any time.
 Even the rate on a “high yield” savings account isn’t necessarily guaranteed to be the same next month.
 But I’m willing to bet Mango’s rate will stay high for a long time.
 When other banks lowered rates on their savings accounts, Mango actually raised it.
 It used to be 5.1%.
 Now it’s 6%.

 The more people are skeptical about it, the more likely the 6% rate will stay.
 The fact that the typical unbanked and underbanked customers don’t have $5,000 in their savings accounts makes the total cost for the 6% APY savings account not that high.

 What if the 6% does end?
 No big deal.
 You close the account.
 They will send you a check.